-- 3.14.1 Mistakes may not be corrected after award of Contract. - 3.14.2 When the Procurement Officer knows or has reason to conclude before award that a mistake has been made, the Procurement Officer should request the Offeror to confirm the proposal.
-If the Offeror alleges a mistake, the proposal may be corrected or withdrawn pursuant to this section. - a) Once discussions are commenced or after best and final offers are requested, any priority-listed Offeror may freely correct any mistake by modifying or withdrawing the proposal until the time and date set for receipt of best and final offers.
+- 4.14.1 When the Procurement Officer knows or has reason to conclude before award that a mistake has been made, the Procurement Officer should request the Offeror to confirm the proposal.
+If the Offeror alleges a mistake, the proposal may be corrected or withdrawn pursuant to this section. - a) Once discussions have commenced or after best and final offers are requested, any priority-listed Offeror may freely correct any mistake by modifying or withdrawing the proposal until the time and date set for receipt of best and final offers. - b) If discussions are not held, or if the best and final offers upon which award will be made have been received, mistakes may be corrected to the intended correct offer whenever the mistake and the intended correct offer are clearly evident on the face of the proposal, in which event the proposal may not be withdrawn. - c) If discussions are not held, or if the best and final offers upon which award will be made have been received, an Offeror alleging a material mistake of fact which makes a proposal non-responsive may be permitted to withdraw the proposal if: the mistake is clearly evident on the face of the proposal but the intended correct offer is not; or the Offeror submits evidence which clearly and convincingly demonstrates that a mistake was made.

-- b) If discussions are not held, or if the best and final offers upon which award will be made have been received, mistakes may be corrected to the intended correct offer whenever the mistake and the intended correct offer are clearly evident on the face of the proposal, in which event the proposal may not be withdrawn. - c) If discussions are not held, or if the best and final offers upon which award will be made have been received, an Offeror alleging a material mistake of fact which makes a proposal non-responsive may be permitted to withdraw the proposal if: the mistake is clearly evident on the face of the proposal but the intended correct offer is not; or the Offeror submits evidence which clearly and convincingly demonstrates that a mistake was made. - 3.14.3 Technical irregularities are matters of form rather than substance evident from the proposal document, or insignificant mistakes that can be waived or corrected without prejudice to other Offerors; that is, when there is no effect on price, quality, or quantity.
-If discussions are not held or if best and final offers upon which award will be made have been received, the Procurement Officer may waive such irregularities or allow an Offeror to correct them if either is in the best interest of the State.
-Examples include, but are not limited to: failure of an Offeror to return the correct number of signed proposals required by the request for proposals; failure to sign the proposal, but only if the unsigned proposal is accompanied by other material indicating the Offeror's intent to be bound; or to acknowledge receipt of incorrect number of amendments to the request for proposal, but only if it is clear from the proposal that the Offeror received the amendments and intended to be bound by its terms; or if the missing amendment involved had no effect on price, quality or quantity. - 3.14.4 If the State requests additional information regarding aspects of an Offeror's Offer, the Offeror shall provide the same within five (5) Business Days of the State's request, unless the State specifies another time period.
+- d) Material mistakes may not be corrected after award of Contract. - 4.14.2 Technical irregularities are matters of form rather than substance evident from the proposal document, or insignificant mistakes that can be waived or corrected without prejudice to other Offerors; that is, when there is no effect on price, quality, or quantity.
+If discussions are not held or if the best and final offers upon which award will be made have been received, the Procurement Officer may waive such irregularities or allow an Offeror to correct them if either is in the best interest of the State.
+Examples include, but are not limited to: failure to sign the proposal, but only if the unsigned proposal is accompanied by other material indicating the Offeror's intent to be bound; or to acknowledge receipt of incorrect number of amendments to the RFP, but only if it is clear from the proposal that the Offeror received the amendments and intended to be bound by its terms; or if the missing amendment involved had no effect on price, quality or quantity. - 4.14.3 If the State requests additional information regarding aspects of an Offeror's Offer, the Offeror shall provide the same within five (5) business days of the State's request, unless the State specifies another time period.
 Each Offeror shall submit only one (1) Offer.
 If an Offeror submits more than one (1) Offer, then the State reserves the right to reject and or dismiss the Offeror from the RFP process.